Trump Reveals Whether He'll Try To Change Constitution To Run For Third Term

 New York Times opinion columnist Thomas L. Friedman observed that Donald Trump appears to feel comfortable spending time with dictators such as North Korea’s Kim Jong Un, the Philippines’ Rodrigo Duterte, and Turkey’s Erdogan, sometimes praising the control they have over their countries’ citizens and government officials.

 In August this year, Vanity Fair reported that numerous current and former administration officials have complained to the press about Trump’s alleged propensity for authoritarian thought.
-“What he enjoys most about this job is finding things he has absolute power over,” one of the officials said, adding that the POTUS appears to be “getting a kick out of” pardons, since he enjoys having people “come over to court and beg him.”
+“What he enjoys most about this job is finding things he has absolute power over,” one of the officials said, adding that the POTUS appears to be “getting a kick out of” pardons since he enjoys having people “come over to court and beg him.”